marlonbernardes/awesome-berlin/en/pages/obtaining-a-drivers-license.md

 - Current drivers license, if you have one (e.g. license from your origin country)
 - Passport

-You will almost certainly have to surrender your old drivers license so be prepared to leave without it.
+You will almost certainly have to surrender your current drivers license so be prepared to leave without it.

 **Farherlaubnisbehörde**
 - [Hours and Info](https://service.berlin.de/standort/121646/)